precice/tutorials/perpendicular-flap/README.md

 summary: This tutorial describes how to run a fluid-structure interaction using preCICE and any fluid-solid solver combination of our <a href="adapters-overview.html">officially provided adapter codes</a>.
 ---

+{% note %}
-{% include note.html content="Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/perpendicular-flap).
-Read how in the [tutorials introduction](https://www.precice.org/tutorials.html)." %}
+Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/perpendicular-flap).
+Read how in the [tutorials introduction](https://www.precice.org/tutorials.html).
+{% endnote %}

 ## Setup